 Step 1 – Establish the Roles

-The first step in updating our transport ERP system is the most visible.
+The first step in updating our ERP TMS system is the most visible.
 It requires selecting the most suitable partner to control the project and inter-grade the system.
 This can be a project manager from within the organisation or an integration partner from outside the company.

-Step 2 – Planning Before Implementation
+Step 2 – Planning Before Implementation Of A TMS System

 They also need to arrange regular progress meetings.
 During these meetings, they can inform the rest of the team about their individual tasks.
 Or make sure certain milestones are set ahead of time.

-Step 3 – Compatibility
+Step 3 – Compatibility Of TMS Software

 Most businesses use different IT systems, and some may not need to be compatible with others.
 However, this is essential for introducing a new transport ERP system.
 This is the stage where we need to identify and resolve these problems.
 Of course, it is not impossible, but it will be much more difficult.